pseudopulse/ChaoticSkills/README.md

 PM-30 Support Turret (Special) - Place a turret that inherits all of your items.
 Heals it's owner and provides them with 8 seconds of invulnerability and guaranteed critical hits after enough healing.
 Can place up to 1

+BFT-9000 (Special) - Place a massive turret that inherits all of your items.
+Fires a giant fucking laser with a massive blast radius for 13,567.5% 3.0 on a long cooldown.
+Can place up to 1.

 Overdrive Boost (Utility) - Agile.
 Stunning.
 Launch into the air and boost forward after a short delay.
 Deal 100%-2500% damage depending on fall speed.
 Immunity to fall damage while boosting.

 Thermal Blast (Primary) - Agile.
 Ignite.
 Fire dual flamethrowers for 600% damage.